Second, only to Bitcoin, the most notable cryptocurrency to watch is Ether (ETH).

 The projected growth for Ethereum is high.

-With the final release of ETH2 in 2022, the sky could be the limit.
+With the final release of ETH2 soon, the sky could be the limit.
 The blockchain is used for smart contracts and transactions, but often, crypto assets are built on Ethereum's blockchain.

 Cryptocurrencies are likely here to stay, and the potential for Ethereum is booming.
-A few weeks ago, Ethereum hit a new high of $4,000, and experts suggest it has far further to go.
+Towards the end of last year, Ethereum hit a high of $2,000, and experts suggest it has far further to go.

 Who knows, could Ethereum rise in the way Bitcoin has?
 No one knows how high the price of Ethereum could go, but it's definitely worth watching that space.